 When the alarm senses a dangerous level of CO, the unit will emit a loud alarm pattern.
-The alarm pattern is 4 quick beeps followed by 5 seconds of silence.
-This cycle repeats as long as a dangerous CO conditions exist.
-The red Alarm LED will flash the same pattern and the PPM will be displayed on the digital display.
+The alarm pattern is 4 quick beeps followed by the voice message "Warning, Carbon Monoxide!", then 4 quick beeps without the voice message.
+This pattern; 4 beeps, voice message, 4 beeps, no voice message, will repeat as long as dangerous CO conditions exist.
+The red Alarm LED will flash the same pattern as the 4 quick beeps and the PPM will be displayed on the digital display.